 This also yields the same basic result as the examples above, although we are also demonstrating in this example how you can use the which function to reduce the number of columns returned.
 We specify that we only want to look at weight and time in our subset of data.

 Ready for more?
 Lets move on to creating your own R data frames from raw data.
-Or feel free to skip around.
+Or feel free to skip around our tutorial on manipulating a data set using the R language.